 Parents are encouraged to contact the school at any time should they have a problem or concern about their child and an appointment with the SENDCo will be arranged.
 Mr Duncan Hall can be contacted on his personal email halldc@droitwichspahigh.worcs.sch.uk.

 Parents are informed of and invited to attend and participate in Individual Education Plan reviews.
-A direct e-mail to SEND administrator – harris@droitwichspahigh.worcs.sch.uk has been set up and parents now have the options of using e-mail, phone or letter to contact the department and be contacted by the department.
+A direct e-mail to SEND administrator – harrisa@droitwichspahigh.worcs.sch.uk has been set up and parents now have the options of using e-mail, phone or letter to contact the department and be contacted by the department.
 All parents will be informed by email or letter of any action to be taken by the SEND Department.

 LIAISING WITH OUTSIDE AGENCIES